aungthawaye/mojave/documentation/junie/intercom-client-creation-prompt.md

-Create clients inside the "io.mojaloop.core.accounting.intercom.client" package for the **Controllers in "io.mojaloop.core.accounting.intercom.controller" package.
+Create clients inside the "io.mojaloop.core.wallet.intercom.client" package for the **Controllers in "io.mojaloop.core.wallet.intercom.controller" package.
 You can refer to the implementation here in "io.mojaloop.core.participant.intercom.client" as a sample.
+You also need to implement the "io.mojaloop.core.wallet.intercom.client.WalletIntercomClientConfiguration".

 You must follow the rules below:
 - Use proper naming conventions for classes, methods, and variables.